KulikDM/pythresh/docs/benchmark.rst

 thresholder, the benchmarking was repeated for the same outlier detection methods as above.
-However, due to time constraints, only the ``arrhythmia, cardio, glass, ionosphere, letter, lympho, pima, vertebral, vowels,`` and ``wbc`` dataset was used.
-The table below indicates the legend labels seen in the plot and the thresholding method that it corresponds to.
+However, due to time constraints, only the ``arrhythmia, cardio, glass, ionosphere, letter, lympho, pima, vertebral, vowels,`` and ``wbc`` datasets were used.
+The table below indicates the x-axis labels seen in the plot and the thresholding method that it corresponds to.
 It can be noticed that the best performing thresholder differs from the first plot.
-This is due to a smaller dataset that with fewer examples and a greater bias.
+This is due to a smaller dataset with fewer examples and a greater bias.

 +---------------+---------------------------------------+
 | Label         | Method                                |